syncfusion-content/windowsforms-docs/WindowsForms/Calendar/Overview.md

 Me.dateTimePickerAdv1.NoneButtonVisible = False

 {% endhighlight  %}
-> Note: None button will not be visible when EnableNullDate property is set to false.
+N>: None button will not be visible when EnableNullDate property is set to false.
 See_ Null Value Settings _to know about EnableNullDate property.